luanviko/fecitiroc/README.md

 and all their respective dependencies.

-You may have to create a symbolic link or copy $MIDASSYS/mxml/mxml.h to your clone directory.
+After installing Midas at MIDASSYS directory, you may have to add a symbolic link or copy `$MIDASSYS/mxml/mxml.h` to your clone directory.

 ## CITIROC API wrapper